leoleo1222/Deep-Learning-Trading-in-Forex/README.md

 # Deep Learning Trading

-> "If it works, it is not online."

 This project utilizes NeuroEvolution of Augmenting Topologies (NEAT) algorithm to create Artificial Feed Forward Neural Networks.